mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 }
 ```

-The code compiles but it apparently makes no sense, since `TextField` is not a `HasComponents` and cannot take any children!
-Still,
+The code compiles but it apparently makes no sense, since `TextField` is not a `HasComponents`
-the code compiles happily and it will actually add two text fields into the form layout.
+and cannot take any children!
+Yet the code compiles happily and it will actually add
+two text fields into the form layout.
 The problem here is
 that Kotlin will look up the nearest `HasComponents` as the receiver for the `textField()`
 function; since `TextField` is not `HasComponents` Kotlin will hop level up and will take the `FormLayout`.